IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/09-appsets.png)

-Depends on the install parameters that you specified when you create the root level Argo CD App, you can enable or disable some of the applications according to your specific needs.
+Depends on the install parameters that you specified when you create the root level Argo CD App, you can enable or disable some of the Apps according to your specific needs.
 In this case, all available Apps are enabled indlucing CP4WAIOps, Robot Shop, Humio, Istio, etc. They will be deployed to the target cluster that is going to be added into Argo CD later.

 ### Add Cluster Into Argo CD

 Suppose you use OpenShift cluster to host Argo CD.
-To add our first cluster into Argo CD, you need to login to the cluster that runs Argo CD using `oc login` command, then run following command to login to Argo CD using Argo CD CLI:
+To add the cluster into Argo CD, you need to login to the cluster that runs Argo CD using `oc login` command, then run following commands to login to Argo CD using Argo CD CLI:

 ```sh
 ARGO_HOST=$(oc get route openshift-gitops-server -n openshift-gitops -o jsonpath='{.spec.host}')